4.1. Collective creativity competences

 From Vuorinen’s anecdote, we can see that accepting an unusual invitation from people in your professional network can lead to unexpected ideas.

-For example, in the idea exploration phase, it might be a good idea to show willingness to say yes and contribute to other people’s projects in other disciplines.
+For example, in a phase where you explore your ideas, an idea exploration phase if you will, it might be a good idea to show willingness to say yes and contribute to other people’s projects in other disciplines.
 Saying yes to multidisciplinary collaborations can have a snowball effect that spurs unanticipated and creative ideas in your community.

-During the idea generation phase, you might also benefit from some support and validation.
+Before you have your ideas ready to go, they need to be generated.
+During an idea generation phase, where you’ve identified the challenge you’re tackling but are only beginning to roll up your sleeves, you might also benefit from some support and validation.
 Are you going to work alone or invite other experts to form a team?
 Which stakeholders might see the potential of your idea?
 How about inviting these people to a constructive dialogue?

-In the experimentation phase, it might help to seek out other perspectives to help figure out your next steps.
+In the experimentation phase, when you have reached some progress and experienced setbacks, it might help to seek out other perspectives to help figure out your next steps.
 What could you try?
 How might you continue the project?
 What could be done differently?
 Who can help you envision new implementation strategies?

 And then comes the moment of truth, the outcome, when the first users/consumers interact with the new process, product, or service.
 You’ll want their feedback so you can learn what could be improved.
 You’ll also want some testimonials to validate your product for other possible users.